 We live today in a kind of virtual war: propaganda war, frequency war, a war of nerves.
-Our inner minds are the battlefield.
+Your inner mind is the battlefield.

 As intimated, you should not fictionalize this subject.
 In this respect, Robert Anton Wilson and Robert Shea’s ”Illuminatus” trilogy from 1975 has not aged as well as Wilgus’s book.
 Their novel is rather lively and intriguing as such – but to have the elite club in question not as villains but as some kind of ”give them the benefit of the doubt, who knows what’s right or wrong” is out of sync with the zeitgeist.
 Evil forces has run the Westworld from the sidelines since at least the 1700s – and Neal Wilgus, in his factbook-cum-essay, portrays this better than Shea-Wilson in their hip novel trilogy.

 Wilgus was right in writing a nonfiction book on the subject.
 He had read the Wilson-Shea trilogy, however, as intimated his own ”The Illuminoids” takes a critical approach to the written sources concerned.
 This attitude holds its ground.
 This approach to the material still benefits us today, 35 years later, when we are in the process of ridding the world of the globalist elite club empire.